 The term SEO, most often refers to search engine optimization.
-This discipline of Internet marketing, employs strategies to improve the volume or quality of visitor traffic, to a webpage.
-The belief is that, the closer a webpage appears to the top of search results, the more visitors it will receive.
-To achieve this, SEO strategists will often target specific types of search; including image search, local search, video search and (in some cases) industry-specific search engines.
-These aggressive approaches to SEO, provide a strong Web presence, work tirelessly to promote Company brand; and generate consumer awareness.
+This discipline of Internet marketing employs strategies to improve the volume or quality of visitor traffic to a specific webpage.
+The common belief is that, the closer a webpage appears to the top of search results, the more exposure it will receive.

 Spiders and Web Crawlers

 Popular search engines, such as Google and Yahoo!, use “spiders” to locate relevant pages to return in search results.
 Also known as a Web crawler, a spider is a computer program that browses the World Wide Web; in a systematic and fully automated manner.